waylonflinn/weblas/README.md

 GPU accelerated Javascript.
 Numerical computing in your browser with performance [comparable to native](https://github.com/waylonflinn/weblas/wiki).

-Currently includes hundreds of unit tests, which verify correctness on tens of millions of data points.
+Currently includes hundreds of unit tests, which verify correctness on hundreds of millions of data points.

 # Operations
 Our focus is on numerical operations useful for neural networks and machine learning.
-Here's what we've got so far:
+So far, we've got 32-bit versions of each of these:

 * sscal - Matrix (and Vector) Scale (with addition)
 * sgemm - Matrix Multiply